 Heading eastward along the coast turn left inland to reach AgiosTheodoros, a village situated at the banks of Pentaschoinos river.
-The six kilometre drive there. through fragrant citrus groves, is one worth your while.
-A mixed village with both Greek and Turkish Cypriots until 1974.
-Agios Theodoros has several abandoned houses now in complete ruins and boasts a Venetian watermill and the 16th century Gothic style church of Panagia Astathkion.
+The six kilometre drive there, through fragrant citrus groves, is one worth your while.
+A mixed village with both Greek and Turkish Cypriots until 1974, Agios Theodoros has several abandoned houses now in complete ruins and boasts a Venetian watermill and the 16th century Gothic style church of Panagia Astathkion.

 As you continue on the main coastal road, take a left for a small detour to Alaminos to visit the 15th century Alaminos Tower, which you will encounter on your right.
 Currently situated within a field, this oblong stonebuilt structure, which has a clear view of the sea, served as a watchtower.
 Take your first right to reach Mazotos and get back onto the main coastal road.
-Kiti Panagia Aggeloktisti On your way to Kiti, you will go past Pervolia, a village southwest of Larnaka, known for its rocky and pebbled beach, which attracts kitesurfing enthusiasts all year round.
-The beach stretches for some 10 kilometres and its shallow waters and constant winds offer the ideal conditions for long distance and bump and jump kitesurfing.
-Whether it is to admire the surfers or to actually have a go at the sport, this beach makes for a great stop.
+Pervolia, a village southwest of Larnaka, known for its rocky and pebbled beach, attracts kitesurfing enthusiasts all year round

 As you drive through Kiti, don't forget to make a stop at the magnificent 11th century church of Panagia Angeloktisti, built over the ruins of a 5th century early Christian basilica.
 According to legend, the church, which was under construction at the time, was moved to a new location overnight by divine intervention.
 There, it was completed by angels, hence the name "Angeloktisti", which translates as "built by angels".
 Follow the road past the International Airport on your right to make your way into Larnaka.

-Pervolia, a village southwest of Larnaka, known for its rocky and pebbled beach, attracts kitesurfina enthusiasts all vear round Be sure to leave some time for a final stop at the Hala Sultan Tekke, a holy shrine of the Muslim religion and the grave of Umm Haram a relative of the prophet Mohammed, which you encounter on your left.
-Nestled around beautiful tall palm trees, the mosque, one of the most important Muslim pilgrimage sites in the world. was built in 1816 and is situated at the western edge of Larnaka's salt lake.
+Be sure to leave some time for a final stop at the Hala Sultan Tekke, a holy shrine of the Muslim religion and the grave of Umm Haram a relative of the prophet Mohammed, which you encounter on your left.
+Nestled around beautiful tall palm trees, the mosque, one of the most important Muslim pilgrimage sites in the world, was built in 1816 and is situated at the western edge of Larnaka's salt lake.
 A Natura 2000 site, the lake serves as a major migratory passage for approximately 85 species of water birds, including flamingoes, a trademark of the city.
 During winter, the lake's shallow waters offer spectacular mirroring images of the nearby mosque and the beautiful red and orangecoloured sunset sky, best enjoyed through the lake's four-kilometre nature trail.
 The lake preserves its beauty even throughout the summer months, when the area turns into a glistening salt pan of white and pink.
 Nestled around beautiful tall palm trees, the mosque, one of the most important Muslim pilgrimage sites in the world, was built in 1816 and is situated at the western edge of Larnaka's salt lake